 You can use several different kinds of pizza crust!
 I used two cans of crescent dough because that’s what I had in my fridge, but don’t afraid to get creative.

 - Crescent Dough– I rolled together two tubes

-- Pizza dough– Homemade or Store-bought refrigerated pizza dough works!
+- Pizza dough– Homemade pizza dough (double the recipe) or store-bought refrigerated pizza dough works!

 - Naan bread- Costco often has mini naan bread that’s perfect for personal size pizzas too!